jaihind213/radio-duck/README.md

 Feel free to run some sql with https://radioduck.pythonanywhere.com/docs

+Note: Please try it on firefox/chrome. safari has some issue.

 ## Try me with Docker

 - Image available at dockerHub for Platforms: linux/arm64,linux/amd64.